TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("FK", 2000); // carrying capacity for farmers for density dependent scaling defineConstant("K", 1300); // general k for age fitness scaling
  ```
-These parameters discribe the starting number of individuals and the carrying capacity for HGs and farmers as well as a number used for the fitness scaling by age.
+These parameters describe the starting number of individuals and the carrying capacity for HGs and farmers as well as a number used for the fitness scaling by age.
 These parameters should be adjusted to your liking.

 ```